Small classes, big learning experiences

 Choosing a minor

-Depending on their career and personal interests, students pursuing the bachelor's in chemistry may select any minor that is offered in the university or obtain approval from the department for a concentration area.
+Depending on career and personal interests, students pursuing a bachelor’s in chemistry may select any minor that is offered in the university or obtain approval from the department for a concentration area.

 We want to tailor your chemistry education to meet your career goals.
 SFA offers the following concentrations within the chemistry degree program:

 - Professional Chemist – curriculum designed for students who wish to pursue graduate education for a career in research in chemistry or in a chemical industry.
 The curriculum includes advanced coursework in all five sub-disciplines of chemistry (analytical, biochemistry, organic, inorganic and physical).
 Students selecting the professional chemist concentration are free to choose any minor; however, the combined science minor is highly recommended.

 - Secondary Education – curriculum designed for students whose career goals are in the education field.
-Secondary Education students are required to minor in secondary education (24 hours).
-Teacher certification requirements are available here.
+Secondary education students are required to minor in secondary education.

 - Interdisciplinary – curriculum designed for students interested in learning chemical sciences; however, other options may be designed with approval of the department.
 Although chemistry is a distinct subject or discipline of inquiry, chemistry contributes to all the other science disciplines and is interdisciplinary by nature.
 It is for this reason this concentration allows students the flexibility to supplement a core study of chemistry with courses in other science fields.
 The curriculum provides students the intellectual tools to integrate their concentration areas, engage in interdisciplinary problem-solving and prepare for careers and/or graduate programs that increasingly cross disciplinary boundaries.
-Graduates are prepared for entry into the job market or graduate study in the sciences or an interdisciplinary area, or in medical, law and business schools.
-Interdisciplinary concentration students are required to have 25 hours of approved minor/concentration courses.
+Graduates are prepared for entry into the job market, graduate study in the sciences or an interdisciplinary area, as well as medical, law or business schools.

 Five-year dual degree